Which city is cheaper, Chattanooga or New Orleans?

 Chattanooga gets a good bit of rain this time of year.
 It rains a lot this time of the year in New Orleans.
 New Orleans usually gets more rain in July than Chattanooga.
 New Orleans gets 5.9 inches (149 mm) of rain, while Chattanooga receives 5.2 inches (131 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both New Orleans and Chattanooga.
-Many visitors come to New Orleans in the autumn for the shopping scene and the music scene.
+Many visitors come to New Orleans in the autumn for the city's sights and attractions, the shopping scene, and the music scene.
+Also, most visitors come to Chattanooga for the hiking trails and the shopping scene during these months.

 New Orleans is a little warmer than Chattanooga in the autumn.
-The temperature in New Orleans is usually 69°F (21°C) in October, and Chattanooga stays around 63°F (17°C).
+The daily temperature in New Orleans averages around 69°F (21°C) in October, and Chattanooga fluctuates around 63°F (17°C).

 People are often attracted to the plentiful sunshine in Chattanooga this time of the year.
 In New Orleans, it's very sunny this time of the year.
 New Orleans usually receives more sunshine than Chattanooga during autumn.
 New Orleans gets 240 hours of sunny skies, while Chattanooga receives 211 hours of full sun in the autumn.